 * * *

 Please let us know if you have any questions.
-We are quite busy just now through mid-September, but are happy to try and answer any questions you may have.
+We are quite busy now due to school closures, but are happy to try and answer any questions you may have.